What happens in Arlington when the lease is over?

 When renters break the lease

-Sometimes circumstances arise which make a tenant to break the lease.
-When this occures, Nesbitt Realty tries to minimize the impact of this event on the rental investor.
-If a tenant leaves with little or no notice, this will surely cause the tenant to lose the deposit but this is never a windfall for the rental investor.
-That money is consumed by paying for vacancy and the cost of acquiring a new tenant .
+Sometimes things happen that require a renter to end the lease before the lease term is over.
+If this occures, Nesbitt Realty tries to minimize the impact of this event on the rental owner.
+If a renter leaves with little or no notice, this will surely cause the tenant to surrender the deposit but this is never a windfall for the rental investor.
+That money is consumed by paying for vacancy and the cost of acquiring a new renter .

 Readying the rental property